FailAcademy/learning/wdp-vancouver/_slides/week-02/05-jquery-animation.md

 });
 ```

-We can pass in `fast`, `slow`, or a speed in milliseconds as parameter for this method.
+We can pass in `fast`, `slow`, or a speed in milliseconds an argument for this method.

 ---